chapel-lang/chapel/doc/chplvis/chplvis.rst

 diverge and thus extra computation steps will not produce a "wrong" answer.
 By doing extra computation, the result will be a bit more accurate.
-The reader should use the *compLoop* and the *dirname* config variables to run several versions of this program yeilding a *chplvis* directory for each run.
+The reader should use the *compLoop* and the *dirname* config variables to run several versions of this program yielding a *chplvis* directory for each run.
 Then one can compare the different results by running *chplvis* multiple times.
 By a good choice of the *compLoop* variable, one can dramatically reduce the CPU time for